1993 Drive of the Year

 Photo: Red Hill.

-These were the days when Windows 3.1 was new and DOS still reigned supreme, when a large space-hogging application came on as many as four floppy discs and everyone had twin drives: the days of the flip-top case and the 386DX-40 with 4MB of RAM in 30-pin SIMMs, the days of of PC Tools and XTree Gold, of the Trident TVGA-9000 512k ISA video card, and for us, inevitably, a Maxtor 7213.
+These were the days when Windows 3.1 was new and DOS still reigned supreme, when a large space-hogging application came on as many as four floppy discs (yes 4!) and everyone had twin floppy drives.
+These were the days of the flip-top case and the 386DX-40 with 4MB of RAM in 30-pin SIMMs, the days of of PC Tools and XTree Gold, of the Trident TVGA-9000 512k ISA video card, and for us — inevitably — a Maxtor 7213.

 There were other 210MB drives; the Western Digital in particular was a worthy rival; the Seagate, the Quantum, and the Conner were all good performers — but in our view the Maxtor 7213 was the best of all.
 It was a long-lived model and we sold hundreds upon hundreds of units.

 The 7213s lasted well too.
 Up until about 1997, when Windows 95 became common and a 212MB drive could no longer cut the mustard, the 7213 was still a common sight in older systems.
-Though we have almost never sold new Maxtors in the years since, the 7213 remains one of our all-time favourite drives, and it gave us very faithful service.
+Though we hardly ever sold new Maxtors in the years since that time, the 7213 remains one of our all-time favourite drives, and it gave us very faithful service.

 |Data rate||22.6 Mbit/sec||Spin rate||3551 RPM|